An Incredible Weekend in Liverpool Everyone Will Love Including Vegans

 With your new flop top, walk down Penny Lane to the Penny Lane sign that Paul signed.
 Take another picture!

 Vegan Indian Food in The Baltic Social

 From Penny Lane, walk back to the bus, or walk to your last vegan meal in Liverpool before heading back to Lime Street.
 At The Baltic Social, they had so many vegan options, it took us a while to choose.

 We finally settled on two dishes, the vegan Indian Katsu Curry and the vegan Sloppy Juan.
 The super spicy Katsu popped open our taste buds with its gravy-style curry on top of rice and squash pakora.
 The vegan sloppy comforted our bellies.
 By the way, we eye spied the Punk Vegan Afternoon Tea at £25 per person here at Baltic if you insist on having your treats piled high on a tower.

-Visit The Cavern Club Anytime
+Visit The Cavern Club in Liverpool Anytime

 And finally, to finish out your Beatles on Your Own Day, you’ll need to stop at where the Beatles got their break, the world-famous Cavern Club.
 Its two lives stages pump out music from 11 am til past midnight.
 Pay the £5 cover charge, and you can enter to stay as long as you like.
 Pick a stage.
 Either are good.
 You’ll find local musicians belting out Beatles, Garfunkle, Simon, Squeeze, Fats, and even their original tunes.
 It’s a good time.
 A really good time.
 Where in the world can you find a place that plays all the songs you’ve loved your entire life?
 Where you can sign along with everyone?
 And share memories and giggles?
 We arrived at 4 and didn’t leave until after 8.
 I couldn’t believe we had stayed over 4 hours through two musicians.
 It was a Fab 4 we didn’t expect.